 Monitor compliance with statutory reporting requirements.
 Maintain and update the register of information to be available to the public.
 Following adoption of the Councillor Code of Conduct and Protocols, monitor adherence to commitments and take appropriate action if required.
 Ensure all contracts and procurement guidelines adhere to a full life cycle cost and are not purely driven on any one factor.

-Service Indicator Performance Measure Computation Governance Satisfaction Community satisfaction rating out of 100 with how Council (Community satisfaction rating has performed in making out of 100 with how Council has decisions in the interests of performed in making decisions in the community the interests of the community)
+Service Indicator Performance Measure Computation Governance Satisfaction Community satisfaction rating out of 100 with how Council has performed in making decisions in the interests of the community